 Are you featuring more than one product on a page?
 If the products are very similar then it may make sense to group them together.

 If products have different features and benefits however, it’s better to have an individual page for each.
 This is important because then you can optimise each page accordingly, targeting SEO keywords matching a specific product.
+You can read this great tutorial on how you can get started on optimising a page for SEO.

 Use photos, videos and testimonials to inform, persuade and reassure potential customers.
 Some manufacturing businesses also make 2D and 3D drawings and models available on their sites.